MichelleChernyi/Restify/README.md

 ### on MacOS (using Homebrew):

-run the following commands in root directory to get the necessary dependencies:
+##### Run the following commands in root directory to get the necessary dependencies:

 brew install python3